hypervel/hypervel.org/docs/docs/authentication.md

 }
 ```

-As you can see in the example above, the callback passed to the `extend` method should return an implementation of `LaravelHyperf\Auth\Contracts\Guard`.
+As you can see in the example above, the callback passed to the `extend` method should return an implementation of `Hypervel\Auth\Contracts\Guard`.
 This interface contains a few methods you will need to implement to define a custom guard.
 Once your custom guard has been defined, you may reference the guard in the `guards` configuration of your `auth.php` configuration file:

 ```php
 'guards' => [